assignments-codex/level-1-assignments/week-5/day-4-breakout-task.md

 #### Goal

-Lesson 5 Sprites.
-Complete one L5.9 Practice and one L5.10 Assessment.
+App Lab Lesson 4 Variables.
+Display and update a score.

 #### Steps

-1. Open Lesson 5.
+1. Add a Label and a Button.
-2. Create at least two sprites and set properties.
+2. Create `var score = 0;` at the top.
-3. Finish any one L5.9 Practice and one L5.10 Assessment.
+3. On click, increment `score` and update the label text.
-4. If time remains, open Lesson 6 and change one sprite property.
+4. Run and verify the score increases every click.